+Program Requirements Credits

-Bachelor of Science in Middle Grades Education with a concentration in Science
+Bachelor of Science in Middle Grades Education with a concentration in Social Studies

-Major Requirements Credits

-Total Credit Hours 142.0
+Total Credit Hours 130

+Minimum of 38-40 credits in the core curriculum required of all students.
+Students who enter as first-time freshmen must take an entering freshman and rising junior assessment to complete core requirements.
 Student must fulfill all requirements for admission to Teacher Education.
-Grade of C or higher in

-all education courses and academic concentration courses, including student teaching.
+Grade of C or higher in all education courses and academic concentration courses, including student teaching.

-University College Core Curriculum 45.0
+University College Core Curriculum 38

-Freshman Seminar/University Studies 2.0
+Transitional Studies - University Studies 2

-Select one option from the following: (UNIV 101 And UNIV 102) Or UNIV 110
+Select one option from the following: (UNIV 101 And UNIV 102) Or UNIV 110 Or UNIV 111

-Critical Thinking 3.0

-PHIL 110

-English Composition 6.0

-ENGL 110 And ENGL 120

-Speech 3.0

-SPEE 200

-Mathematics 6.0